General Salon questions

 - When you have entered all your titles and uploaded all your images, "Finalise" your entry by clicking on the link provided, and don't forget to send your prints and entry fee to the Entry Co-ordinator as specified on the entry form and conditions of entry.

-Prints will be returned in the packaging they were received in to New Zealand addresses only, except by prior arrangement and payment of the extra costs involved.
-The cost of return is subsidised by Post Haste Ltd
+Prints will be returned in suitable packaging to New Zealand addresses only, except by prior arrangement and payment of the extra costs involved.

 In addition to the trophies and medals, award recipients receive national publication of their images in a number of New Zealand photography magazines including PSNZ Camera Talk and the Salon's Yearly Catalogue.